davidp3/cayley-docker/README.md

 ```sh
 docker run -v data_volume:/data -p 64321:64321 -d docker.io/davidp3/cayley:0.4.1-trunk
 ```
 Using Cayley release 0.4.1 from Apr 2015:

 ```sh
 docker run -v data_volume:/data -p 64321:64321 -d docker.io/davidp3/cayley:0.4.1
 ```

-Get the IP address of the Docker Client.
+4. Get the IP address of the Docker Client.
 This will be the IP address for Cayley:

 ```sh
 docker-machine ls | awk '{print $5}'
 ```
 The result will look something like this:

 ```sh
 URL
 tcp://192.168.99.100:2376
 ```

-Then open `http://192.168.99.100:64321` from your browser to access the graph's web GUI.
+5. Open `http://192.168.99.100:64321` from your browser to access the graph's web GUI.

 ## Backup/Restore the Bolt Database